-- Students with a valid test score who test on or above their enrolled grade level on the statewide science assessments, who are enrolled as of the first day of the Statewide Science Assessment and not enrolled in a Biology 1 EOC course. - Grade 5 students who took and passed the grade 5 Statewide Science Assessment in a prior year are not included. - Grade 8 students who took and passed the grade 8 Statewide Science Assessment or Biology 1 EOC in a prior year are not included. - Students enrolled in a Biology 1 EOC course during the prior-year Survey 4 or the current-year Survey 1, 2, or 3, who took the corresponding assessment during the prior-year Summer administration or the current-year Fall, Winter, or Spring administrations. - Students who take the EOC assessment during the Spring administration must be enrolled in the school as of the first day of the statewide EOC Spring testing window for the corresponding Biology 1 EOC assessment. - Students enrolled in a Biology 1 course who take the FAA Biology 1 EOC assessment are not included. - \circ Students enrolled in an Access Biology 1 EOC course who take the Biology 1 EOC are included.
+- Students with a valid test score who test on or above their enrolled grade level on the statewide science assessments, who are enrolled as of the first day of the Statewide Science Assessment and not enrolled in a Biology 1 EOC or Access Biology 1 EOC course. - Applies to both the Statewide Science Assessment and the FAA Science assessment. - Grade 5 students who took and passed the grade 5 Statewide Science Assessment in a prior year are not included. - Grade 8 students who took and passed the grade 8 Statewide Science Assessment or Biology 1 EOC in a prior year are not included. - Students enrolled in a Biology 1/Access Biology 1 EOC course during the prior-year Survey 4 or the current-year Survey 1, 2, or 3, who took the corresponding assessment during the prior-year Summer administration or the current-year Fall, Winter, or Spring administrations. - Students who take the EOC assessment during the Spring administration must be enrolled in the school as of the first day of the statewide EOC Spring testing window for the corresponding Biology 1/FAA Biology 1 EOC assessment. - Students enrolled in a Biology 1 course who take the FAA Biology 1 EOC assessment are not included. - Students enrolled in an Access Biology 1 EOC course who take the Biology 1 EOC are included.